Choose your region

 Prior to joining HTC, Peter was a Director at Digital Equipment Corporation.
 He graduated with an Electronic Engineering degree from National Taiwan Ocean University in 1985 and holds an Executive MBA from National Chengchi University.
 He also is an alumnus of Harvard Business School’s Advanced Management Program.
 In his spare time, Peter enjoys reading, appreciating all forms of art and listening to classical music.

-Chialin Chang serves as Chief Financial Officer of HTC, overseeing the company’s corporate finance and accounting, strategic acquisitions and investments, and investor relations.
+Chia-Lin Chang serves as President of Global Sales and Chief Financial Officer of HTC, where he oversees the company's sales and distribution channels, corporate finance and accounting, strategic acquisitions and investments, and investor relations.